hannahsheahan/hannahsheahan.github.io/_pages/projects.md

 ## [Four Rooms (2019)](https://github.com/hannahsheahan/FourRooms2D)

-Here's an example trial from a learning experiment I designed (together with Chris Summerfield) and built in which human players have to search for particular rewards, like cheese or martinis, across four rooms.
-Participants have to take turns with an artificial agent when they are searching, so the game is not as straightforward as it looks!
+Here's an example trial from a learning experiment I designed (with Chris Summerfield) and built in which human players have to search for particular rewards, like cheese or martinis.
+Human players have to take turns with an artificial agent when they are searching, so playing this game is not as straightforward as it looks!
-With practice players learn that different reward types covary in their locations across the rooms, and players can use this to maximize their points.
+With practice, players learn that there are patterns to where different reward types are likely to be found, and players can use these rules to find the rewards faster (and get more points!).

-We have a behavioural dataset of people playing this game from all over the world (via Amazon mturk) as well as a massive neural dataset in which people playing this game in an fMRI machine.
-We're currently analysing the neural data (with Paul Muhle-Karbe) to understand a bit more about how the brain can learn and implement abstract rules.
+I collected a large behavioural dataset of people playing this game from all over the world (via Amazon mturk) as well as a neural dataset in which people played this game in an fMRI machine.
+We're currently analysing the neural data (with Paul Muhle-Karbe) to understand a bit more about how the brain can learn and implement abstract spatial rules.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0KNKnbZFj1Q" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>